Tired of Waiting for You

 "Tired of Waiting for You" is a song by the English rock band the Kinks.
-It was released as a single on 15 January 1965 in the UK and on 17 February 1965 in the USA.
+It was released as a single on 15 January 1965 in the UK and on 17 February 1965 in the US.
 The single reached number one in the UK and number six in the US.
 It then appeared on their second studio album, Kinda Kinks.
-It was the group's highest-charting single in the US - tied with "Come Dancing", which achieved the same chart position eighteen years later in 1983.
+It was the group's highest-charting single in the US – tied with "Come Dancing", which achieved the same chart position eighteen years later in 1983.

 Background

 According to Ray Davies, the music for "Tired of Waiting for You" was written on the train to the recording studio and the words were written at a coffee shop during a break in the session.
 The track was a leftover from the sessions of the band's debut album, Kinks.

 During the recording sessions for the song, the band felt that the guitar sound evident on their previous two singles ("You Really Got Me" and "All Day and All of the Night") was missing.
 Dave Davies said:

 Davies also said of the song, "It was a change of style for us, we got a bit posher!
 Our material started to get a bit more melodic after that."

 The song was recorded late August 1964 at Pye Studios (No. 2), London, with additional guitar overdub at IBC Studios, London on 29 December 1964.
 "Come On Now" was recorded 22 or 23 December 1964 at Pye Studios (No. 2).